 A first run

-• Fill out table Customers under section Input tables - Customers.
+Fill out table Customers in section Input tables - Customers.

-• Select the number of Center of Gravity locations under section Calculate Center of Gravity locations
+Select the number of Center of Gravity locations in section Calculate Center of Gravity locations

 Assess service levels

-• See service level distance metrics under report section Output - Service level distances showing percentage of demand and customers reached within a certain distance (estimated road distance between warehouse and customer).
+See service level distance metrics in report section Output - Service level distances showing percentage of demand and customers reached within a certain distance (estimated road distance between warehouse and customer).
 This indicates if more warehouses should be opened, or if some could be closed.

-• Check option "distance based customer coloring" under section Map settings below map.
+Activate "distance based customer coloring" in section Map settings below map.
 Customers beyond acceptable lead time distance (set in section Parameters & Constraints - Service level) become black.
 Based on this map you may decide to add/relocate warehouses.
 Or accept that some customers will have a longer lead time - which is probably already the case in reality.
 A few far-away customers should not be driving your supply chain network design!

 Run sensitivity analyses

-• Check option "Randomize each demand quantity" and rerun.
+Activate "Randomize each demand quantity" and rerun.
 Each customer demand temporarily changes between −X% and +X%.
-See how it affects Center of Gravity locations.
+Check how much it affects Center of Gravity locations.

 Enter current warehouses

-• Check constraint "Predefined warehouses" in section Parameters & constraints - Constraints to activate those predefined warehouses, and rerun.
+Activate constraint "Predefined warehouses" in section Parameters & constraints - Constraints to include predefined warehouses, and rerun.

 Fix customer-warehouse assignments